abhishekbauriya/Python-Basics/README.md

 ## Getting Ready with Python

-### Installing Python 3, And Launching Python Shell or Command Prompt
+### Installing Python 3, And Launching Jupyter Notebook or Command Prompt

 Installing Python is really a cakewalk.
 Search for "Python download" on www.google.com.
 Download the installable and install it.